 Once someone has knee replacement complications or continued pain after knee replacement they usually have limited choices moving forward.
 One choice is to live with the knee pain as best as they can.
 A second choice is medications, unfortunately for some this means long-term opioid usage.
 Physical therapy may help in some cases.
 In other cases, another surgery is necessary.
 In our office, we see women who have had a knee replacement.

 They are here visiting us because they continued to have pain after the surgery.
-In many cases, before these women come in for a consultation for treatment, we screen them for realistic treatment candidacy.
+In many cases, before these women come in for a consultation for treatment, we screen them on the phone for realistic treatment candidacy.
 I do not treat hardware failure or problems with the implant.
 I treat instability in the surviving ligaments in the knee.
 For some, knee instability and damage to the remaining natural structures of the knee is something that we may be able to help with.
 Let’s get then to the question, do women have more knee replacement complications then men?

 “The time before surgery was marked by the experience of constant pain, which affected the women negatively in their everyday lives.”

-A recent study (1) surveyed women who had a knee replacement and used this data to help nurses identify what happens to women after the knee replacement.
+A recent study (1) surveyed women who had a knee replacement and the researchers used this data to help nurses identify what happens to women after the knee replacement.
 Further, the data was used to see what prompted the women to have the knee replacement in the first place.

 Before the surgery, the women were miserable and in chronic pain.
-When they finally decidied to have the knee replacement there was a great deal of relief and trust in the surgery and the medical staff.
+When they finally decided to have the knee replacement there was a great deal of relief and trust in the surgery and the medical staff.
 Here is what the study authors wrote:

 “The time before surgery was marked by the experience of constant pain, which affected the women negatively in their everyday lives.
 During surgery, the information provided by the staff gave each woman a sense of security; the women handed over responsibility to the staff and experienced a sensation of relief.”